amvjakob/differential-gene-expression/part_of_process_report.md

-### Provide the links to any markdown reports within your repo to refer to the relevant analysis.
+### What R packages or other tools are you using for your analyses?
+You do not need to provide your scripts in your report.

 Specific packages required by our project are: cluster, pvclust, xtable, limma, GEOquery, knitr, pheatmap, stringr, ggplot2,reshape2, tidyverse.

-### Provide references.
+### Provide the links to any markdown reports within your repo to refer to the relevant analysis.

 [Initial analysis](https://github.com/STAT540-UBC/Repo_team_Y0ung-parents_W2019/blob/master/Initial_analysis.md)